The 4th Floor (1999 film)

-The 4th Floor is a 1999 mystery horror thriller film, written and directed by Josh Klausner in his directorial debut and starring Juliette Lewis, William Hurt, Shelley Duvall and Austin Pendleton.
+The 4th Floor is a 1999 mystery thriller film written and directed by Josh Klausner in his directorial debut and starring Juliette Lewis, William Hurt, Shelley Duvall and Austin Pendleton.
 The film was released in 1999 on Fantasy Filmfest in Germany, but was not released in the US until 2000 when it went direct-to-video.
 It was filmed on location in New York City and Saint John, New Brunswick, Canada.
 The original music was written by Brian Tyler.

 Plot

 The film follows Jane (Lewis) who has inherited a rent-controlled brownstone apartment from her late aunt, and, despite her boyfriend Greg's (Hurt) appeals, has decided to move in and live on her own for the first time.
 She meets Martha Stewart (Duvall), her neighbor from the first floor, who tells her the names of all the occupants of the building, including the person who lives on the 4th floor, an old woman named Alice who is a hermit.
 The next morning, she finds a note on her door, warning her against the noise she was making while moving in.
 Jane quickly dismisses it and continues moving around her furniture.
 Another note appears and she calls a locksmith after someone tampers with her locks.
 The locksmith (Bell) is a strange man who lives in the building across from Jane, whom she suspected of harming a woman earlier.

 Jane makes a friend out of Mr. Collins (Pendleton), a kindly old man who was also friends with Greg in high school.
 After an argument with Greg about her refusal to move in with him, her tiles on her kitchen floor are smashed by her neighbor from downstairs and she calls the police.
 Furious, she gets her own back by making more noise.
 The next morning, she falls down the stairs by tripping on a stair smeared with grease.
 She then tries to make amends by sending her neighbor a sorry note asking for a truce.

 However, things get worse as Jane's bathtub and apartment are infested with maggots and mice, and she calls an exterminator (Costanzo) to handle the problem.
 She then finds out from a Korean grocer that Alice, the neighbor right beneath her, had suddenly stopped ordering her daily groceries.
 When she tries to tell Martha this, Martha turns against her, saying she has no respect for privacy or authority and that she is toeing the line by calling the police and talking to the Koreans.
 After the exterminator reveals that the mice infestation was no accident and that most likely her neighbor had been putting them through a drilled hole in her floor, Jane becomes terrified.
 She decides to break into the 4th floor to take pictures and gather evidence.
 There, she finds mice and rats in cages, a typewriter and the ceiling completely mapped out with her furniture, along with the word "Portcullis" written on a wall.